eigenform/perfect/README.md

 ## Experiments

-All of the experiments here are [sometimes very contrived] programs used to demonstrate, observe, and document different microarchitectural implementation details.
+All of the experiments here are small programs used to demonstrate, observe, and document different microarchitectural implementation details.

-Apart from being executable, these are all written with the intention of actually being *read* and *understood* by other folks interested in writing these kinds of microbenchmarks.
+This includes things like:

+- Measuring the sizes of hardware buffers
+- Demonstrating the behavior of certain hardware optimizations
+- Demonstrating problems in microarchitectural security

+In general, all of the experiments are implemented by:

+1. Emitting chunks of code with a run-time assembler
+2. Running emitted code after configuring performance-monitoring counters
+3. Printing some results to `stdout`

+These experiments are meant to serve as a kind of *executable documentation* for certain things.
+This will not be very useful to you unless you're planning on reading and understanding the code!

-Note that most of the interesting experiments here are probably only relevant for the Zen 2 microarchitecture (and potentially later Zen iterations).
-These are *not* intended to be portable to different platforms, since they necessarily take advantage of implementation details specific to the microarchitecture.
+Note that most of the interesting experiments here are probably only relevant for the Zen 2 microarchitecture (and potentially previous/later Zen iterations, depending on the particular experiment).
+These are *not* intended to be portable to different platforms since they necessarily take advantage of implementation details specific to the microarchitecture.

-See the [`./perfect-zen2`](./perfect-zen2) crate for the entire list of experiments.
+See the [`./perfect-zen2`](./perfect-zen2/src/bin/) crate for the entire list of experiments.

 ### Optimizations